Administrative Job Titles and Descriptions

 Because administration is such a broad category, there are many different administrative job titles.
 Some of these titles, like “administrative assistant” and “program administrator,” refer to jobs with very similar duties.
 However, some job titles describe very different types of jobs.

 Read below for an extensive list of administrative job titles, and what each title means.
 Use this list when searching for a job in administrative work.
-You might also use this list to encourage your employer to change the title of your position to fit your responsibilities.
+You might also use this list to encourage your employer to change the title of your position to better fit your responsibilities.

 Common Administrative Job Titles